hikeventures/hikeventures.github.io/_posts/best/2014-10-28-best-headlamps.markdown

 Konstantin wearing a Petzl Nao on the top of a fell in [Finnish Lapland](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/ "Trip in Lapland")

 ---

-However, for hikes during the summer you can also take a very simple and light headlamp rather the Petzl Nao Plus.
-However, it's easier to navigate with a stronger headlamp (e.g. in the forest) as you can see further.

----

 # [Petzl Nao Plus](http://amzn.to/2d29ys9)